Spanish ship Neptuno (1795): Storm, and wreck

 Lines were quickly passed between the ship and shore, and rafts were constructed to take men off the stricken ship.
 One raft made several trips to and from the shore, until it capsized, drowning several men.
 Over the next few days the remaining men, including the wounded Captain Valdés, were taken off by rafts and fishing boats.
 The abandoned Neptuno was soon pounded to pieces in the heavy seas, with the loss of around 20 men in her wreck.
 Neptuno was not the only ship to suffer this fate, a number of the captured British prizes were scuttled or left to be wrecked, while several of the ships that had accompanied Cosmao's sortie were lost.
-The Indomptable was lost after she grounded off Rota, as was the San Francisco de Asis, in Cadiz Bay.
+The Indomptable was lost after she grounded off Rota, as was the San Francisco de Asis, in Bay of Cádiz.
 The Rayo attempted to anchor off San Lucar and ride out the storm, but rolled out her masts in the heavy seas. came up, and being unable to resist, Rayo surrendered to her, but was driven on shore on 26 October and wrecked.
 Cosmao managed to retake only one other prize aside from Neptuno, the 112-gun Santa Ana.
-Unlike Neptuno, the Santa Ana made it back to Cadiz.
+Unlike Neptuno, the Santa Ana made it back to Cádiz.

-The remains of the French fleet were bottled up in Cadiz under Rear-Admiral Rosily, trapped there by the British blockade.
+The remains of the French fleet were bottled up in Cádiz under Rear-Admiral Rosily, trapped there by the British blockade.
 The remaining ships were seized by the Spanish after they entered the war against France in 1808.
 One of the French ships taken was the 80-gun Neptune, which had fought at Trafalgar; the Spanish took her into their service, renaming her Neptuno, as a replacement for the ship lost in 1805.
 This new Neptuno served with the Spanish Navy until being broken up in 1820.